RKA2020/Maplet-GutData/README.md

 In this section, we will mention briefly the steps we followed in the analysis.

-To start, we first loaded the "Metabolome_data.xlsx" data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering).
+To start, we first loaded the [Metabolome_data.xlsx[(https://github.com/RKA2020/Maplet_Gut_Data/blob/main/Metabolites_Dataset/Metabolome_data.xlsx) data and annotations in R. We then preprocessed the data based on the three diagnosis and performed:(quotient normalization, imputation, and missing values filtering).

 We then generated an html report of the pre-processing results which gave a summary output of all the functions/ tests performed on the data.[the html report]